 There are a wide variety of different types of vessel that operate in inland waters, alone or as a part of an inland waterway convoy, of which pleasure and small craft may account for a relatively large proportion.
 The carriage requirements for VHF radiotelephone, AIS and other communication equipment and the crewing standards of these vessels may be different from those of seagoing ships engaged in international voyages.
 They may be regulated at the local, regional, or national level and requirements may differ from country to country.

-Passenger vessels including ferries, high-speed craft, pleasure craft, small craft, and vessels carrying dangerous goods may be subject to higher safety requirements when navigating in inland waters.
+Passenger vessels and vessels carrying dangerous goods may be subject to higher safety requirements than other types of vessel when navigating in inland waters.
 More resources may need to be coordinated during Search and Rescue.

 In inland waters, pollution prevention requirements for vessels may be different from MARPOL regulations and are established at local, regional and national level.
 In particular, the monitoring of vessels carrying dangerous goods may be more stringent.

-Bridge teams of vessels that operate primarily in inland waters are likely to have relatively poor VTS awareness and a lack of skills in communicating with VTS.
+Skippers and other persons responsible for the navigation of vessels that operate primarily in inland waters may have poor VTS awareness and a lack of skills in communicating with VTS.
 Since most of them can only communicate in their native language or even dialect, communication with other vessels engaged in international voyages, port authorities and VTS operators may be difficult.

 Vessel traffic flow